sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-text-skills.md

 The output is the index schema, with the name, type, and attributes of each field.

-Submit a second query for `"*"` to return all contents of a single field, such as `organizations`.
+Submit the second query below, to verify the metadata created with AI.
+Please notice that API calls are case sensitive, so it is mandatory to use exactly the same field names of the index definition.

 ```http
 GET https://[your-service-name].search.windows.net/indexes/demoindex/docs?search=*&$select=blob_uri,organizations,languageCode,keyPhrases&api-version=2017-11-11-Preview